 We encourage you to support our Festival by becoming a sponsor or buying an ad in our Festival program.
 In general, Film Festivals raise about half of their revenue from sponsorships and ads and half from ticket sales.
 We need your support!

-Please click here to learn how you can buy an ad in our Film Festival program.
-The deadline for purchasing an ad is February 8, 2019.
-If you need assistance with the design of your ad, the deadline is February 1, 2019.
+The deadline for advertising in the Festial program is Feburary 8, 2019.
+If you need assistance with you ad design, the deadline is February 1, 2019.